 by Arthur Miller

-For one, Miller slips in an interesting detail about Abigail's childhood that gives us a clue as to where her mercilessness might stem from.
+For one, Miller slips in an interesting detail about Abigail's childhood that gives us a clue about where her mercilessness might stem from.
 When she was younger, Abigail watched both of her parents be murdered.
 She tells the other girls:

 Abigail's ruthless, manipulative tactics might also be a result of her low social position.
 She does have it pretty bad.
 She's an orphan.
 She's an unmarried teenager.
-And worst of all for her (in the patriarchal Puritan society), she's female.
-The only person lower than her is probably the black slave Tituba.
+And worst of all (in the patriarchal Puritan society), she's female.
+The only person lower than her is probably the black slave, Tituba.
 On top of all that, Elizabeth Proctor has been going around dropping hints that Abigail is sleazy, lowering Abby's social status even more.
-With all this in mind, it's pretty understandable that Abigail might seize any chance to gain power.
+With all this in mind, it's understandable that Abigail might seize any chance to gain power.

-While there is no actual evidence that the real John Proctor and the real Abigail Williams had an affair, Miller could find no good reason why Abigail distinguished so vehemently between the guilt of a husband and wife.
-Arthur Miller took creative license with her character to make the connection between sexuality and politics more dramatic.
+While there's no actual evidence that the real John Proctor and the real Abigail Williams had an affair, Miller could find no good reason why Abigail distinguished so vehemently between the guilt of a husband and wife.
+So Arthur Miller took creative license with her character to make the connection between sexuality and politics more dramatic.